Your Atlanta DUI Case: The Basics

 Upon each conviction, drivers must complete a DUI, Alcohol, or Drug Use Risk Reduction Program.
 Each program's cost is determined by law.
 As of January 2014, the total cost is $292, to be paid by the driver.
 First, a driver will have to fill out a questionnaire asking about the driver's alcohol and drug use.
 Next, the driver will complete a 20-hour course that features group counseling and therapeutic education.
 For more information, see the Department of Driver Services' answers to Frequently Asked Questions.

 Most offenders will have to serve at least some time on probation.
 Each misdemeanor offender must remain on probation for a year after conviction, minus any time that he/she spends in actual incarceration.
 Felony offenders remain on probation for five years, minus jail and prison time served.

 Some drivers will be eligible for a limited driving permit before their suspension period has ended.
 The permit allows drivers to travel to work, school, medical appointments, driver education programs, and other forms of substance abuse treatment.
 A repeat offender may have to install an ignition interlock device to prevent his or her car from operating without a clean breath sample.

 Other drivers will have to wait until their suspension term has ended before doing any driving.
 See the DDS page on reinstatement for more information.

 Whether this is your first DUI charge or your third, a conviction can have negative impacts on your job, your driver's license, and your future.
-If you have additional questions about a DUI arraignment, the plea negotiation process, or even going to trial, speak with Georgia criminal defense attorney now for a free case review.
+If you have additional questions about a DUI arraignment, the plea negotiation process, or even going to trial, you may want to speak with Georgia criminal defense attorney.